Te Mata Peak speed-bump installations hope to lower accident rates

-After years of public concerns, six speed-bumps are being installed to help improve safety on the upper part of Te Mata Peak Rd.
+After years of public concerns, six speed-bumps have been installed to help improve safety on the upper part of Te Mata Peak Rd.

-Work on installing the speed cushions started on Monday, August 15, and over the next few days, from 6am to 5pm, the road will be closed to vehicles above Peak House, but still open to pedestrians.
+Work on installing the speed cushions started on Monday, August 15, closing the road from 6am to 5pm over a five-day period, to vehicles above Peak House but was still open to pedestrians.

-Speed cushions are being introduced as a safety measure because of public concerns raised with Hastings District Council about crashes and near-miss incidents over several years on the increasingly busy road.
+Speed cushions were being introduced as a safety measure because of public concerns raised with Hastings District Council about crashes and near-miss incidents over several years on the increasingly busy road.

-The bumps will be positioned along road areas used by a mix of pedestrians, cyclists and vehicles.
+The bumps were positioned along road areas used by a mix of pedestrians, cyclists and vehicles.

-They will also be placed on long straights where there is a sense of "openness" for the motorist.
+And were also placed on long straights where there was a sense of "openness" for the motorist.

 Te Mata Park Trust manager Emma Buttle explained the stretch of the road up to Te Mata Peak has been a concern for some time.